 What is service learning?

-The Office of Service Learning and Civic Engagement (OSL-CE) has adapted the definition of service learning as defined by the National Commission of Service Learning.
+The Service Learning and Civic Engagement office (OSL-CE) has adapted the definition of service learning as defined by the National Commission of Service Learning.
 Service learning is a teaching and learning approach that integrates community service with academic study to enrich learning , teach civic responsibility and strengthen communities, while engaging students in reflection upon what was learned, what was experienced and how the community benefited.

 How is service learning different from say, volunteerism?